LeandroFlorentin/service-auth/README.md

 + Allowed user types USER and ADMIN. type USER modification only in your user.
 ```

+Users are of type USER; they can only modify their own user.

 **Query params**

 | Parameter | Type     | Description                                |